Michigan capital tax Guide

 Michigan Stock Market Investment Capital Gains Tax Guidelines

-Stock and securities transactions are straightforward in Michigan.
-A Michigan resident earns $120,000 in wages and realizes a $40,000 long-term capital gain from selling stock.
-The $40,000 gain falls into the 15% federal long-term bracket.
-Federal tax owed = $6,000.
-Michigan taxes the full $40,000 gain at 4.25%.
-State tax owed = $1,700.
+In Michigan, it’s simple to buy and sell stocks and securities.
+A Michigan resident has $120,000 in wages and realizes $40,000 in long-term capital gain from the sale of stock.
+The $40,000 gain is in the 15 percent federal long-term bracket.
+Federal Tax Due: $6,000.
+Michigan taxes the entire $40,000 gain at 4.25%.
+State tax due = $1,700.

 Michigan Capital Gains Tax on Mutual Funds and ETF Investments